davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_202003_v001 predicts locale by wind and month
 * AdditionalCoding_202003_v001 expands on predictions for locale by wind and month
 * AdditionalCoding_202003_v001 predicts locale by wind, temperature, dewpoint, and month
+* AdditionalCoding_202003_v001 creates a function for predictions by locale